 The artist and the Shop Guru at Silver Falls, October 2014, and in Ireland at the Dublin Zoo, January, 2017.

 Thanks so much for visiting our site.
 I started on my glasswork obsession in about 2012, taking some fusing classes at a shop in Glendale, Arizona.
 I have always been into creating – it started with quilting, and morphed into beadwork, metals, and it was a natural jump from there to glass.
-Glass has taken a hold and won’t let go!
 I moved in 2013 to what I consider the glass mecca, Portland, Oregon, of which I’m very thankful, since it’s super easy to drive across town and pick up what I need, and save a FORTUNE on shipping!
 Plus, have you ever been to Phoenix in the summer?
 Try running a kiln at about 1500 degrees when it’s 115 outside – not really fun.
 MUCH better when the average monthly temperature in July is usually 80 or so.

-We provide custom created glass designs, including the designs shown here, as well as custom work, large and small.
+We provide custom created glass and art designs, including the designs shown here, as well as custom work, large and small.
 We specialize in the unique.
+We’re always adding more techniques, equipment, processes.
+If you don’t see what you’re looking for on our site, contact us - we enjoy working with you to get that special piece in just the right media!
 You'll be more than pleased with what you take home from Copper Glass and Art!

 A little more information about my art...